cfchou/hakyll_site/posts/2013-05-11-polyglot-canbuildfrom.md

     found:    CBF[Q1[_], String, Q1[String]]

-The variance check for `CBF[-Fr, -Elm, +To]` is valid as shown below.
+The variance for `CBF[-Fr, -Elm, +To]` is valid as shown below.
 The arrow sign means "conform to".

     variance      required      conformance     found
     ---------     ---------     -----------     -------